 You will be sedated either intravenously or with general anesthesia, depending upon what’s best for you.
 In some cases, additional local numbing medicine will be injected into the surgical area.

 Incisions will be made to remove excess skin, and liposuction may be used to remove excess fat.
 The skin will be sutured together for a taught appearance and better contour.
 If your skin sags near the armpit, it may simply need to be tucked away, resulting in a much smaller incision and smaller scar.
 Sutures can be inserted under the skin where they’ll gradually dissolve away.

-You will go home the same day of your procedure and have a speedy recovery, but you’ll need a friend or family member to keep you comfortable since you won’t be able to drive home or use your arms like you normally would.
+You will go home from our Walnut Creek, Bay Area practice the same day of your procedure and have a speedy recovery, but you’ll need a friend or family member to keep you comfortable since you won’t be able to drive home or use your arms like you normally would.
 Your arms will be wrapped from forearm to armpit for the first 72 hours and a compression garment, which acts like a bandage, must be worn.
 In addition, a drain will help to remove the fluid that accumulates because of the incisions (this will help decrease postoperative swelling and bruising).
 You’ll be drinking only fluids for the first few hours after surgery then graduating to small bites, then full meals.

 Things To Consider

 • If your loose underarm skin isn’t extreme, liposuction may be a better solution for you.